 For reference, every hour of standard-definition content you record will require approximately 1GB of space on the DVR’s internal hard drive.
 So, if you have a 500GB DVR, you can store about 500 hours of content.
 This translates to roughly 1,000 hours for a 1TB DVR, and about 2,000 hours for a 2TB DVR.
 For HD content, the rate is about 6GB per one hour, and around 12GB for an hour of 4K content.
 If you want to record multiple shows of varying definition, it’ll be up to you to plan ahead.

 Gray Area: What’s Legal to Record and What Isn’t?

-Content-recording ethics are a bit murkier when you buy a third-party DVR instead of getting one from your cable provider because it isn’t tied to a cable or satellite subscription.
-If you don’t want to be tied down to a cable subscription, you can opt for an over-the-air DVR, such as the TiVo Roamio OTA, which can legally capture content from free over-the-air channels you can access with a simple, inexpensive antenna.
+Content-recording ethics are a bit murkier when you buy a third-party DVR instead of getting one from a cable provider because it isn’t tied to a cable or satellite subscription.
+If you don’t want to be tied down to a cable subscription, and who could blame you, you can opt for an over-the-air (OTA) DVR, such as the TiVo Roamio OTA VOX, which can legally capture content from free over-the-air channels you can access with a simple, inexpensive antenna.
 While you don’t have access to all the channels included in a cable or satellite subscription, it may be enough if you just want a little TV to watch every now and then.

 It is ultimately a matter of permission, but it also boils down to your intention to distribute anything you’ve recorded, no matter whether it would be free or sold for a price.
-DVRs are intended for personal use only.
-If you are unsure what the legal limits are, consult your DVR’s provider or legal counsel.
+All DVRs are intended for personal, home use only.
+If you are unsure what any of the legal limits are, consult your DVR’s provider or legal counsel.